Portland restaurant Five Fifty-Five closing after 17 years

 Five Fifty-Five, one of Portland’s best known restaurants — and one of the first to bring Portland’s food scene national recognition — will close in mid-April, the owners announced Tuesday.

-Steve and Michelle Corry, who in January were named 2020 Restaurateurs of the Year by HospitalityMaine, said in a statement that the decision to close the Congress Street restaurant was “extremely difficult and very emotional, but ultimately we want to focus on our family and future projects.”
+Steve and Michelle Corry, who in January were named 2020 Restaurateurs of the Year by HospitalityMaine, said in a statement that the decision to close the Congress Street restaurant “in its current location” was “extremely difficult and very emotional, but ultimately we want to focus on our family and future projects.”

-The Corrys added that they are waiting several weeks to close so that they can help their employees find new jobs.
-They could not be immediately reached to discuss their decision.
+The Corrys added that they are waiting several weeks to close so that they can help their 30 employees find new jobs.

 The couple’s other restaurant, Petite Jacqueline at 46 Market St. in Portland, will remain open, they said, and several of their signature dishes —including their popular lobster mac-and-cheese — will be added to its menu.
 Steve Corry was one of the first, if not the first, chef in Portland to put lobster mac-and-cheese on his menu.